evgenyb/evgenyb.github.io/_posts/2020-08-17-arm-templates-deployment-time.md

 You don't have to define your entire infrastructure in a single template.
 Often, it makes sense to divide your infrastructure into a set of targeted templates.

-If you use this approach, you would normally put template and parameters files into the folder representing one resource, or set of purpose-specific resources and it's your responsibility to orchestrate in which order resources should be deployed.
+If you use this approach, you would normally put template and parameters files into the folder representing one resource, or set of purpose-specific resources and it's your responsibility to orchestrate in which order "folders" should be deployed.
 To group several resources into one template, you use single template approach described in option #1.

 Here is an example of such a folder structure with alphabetic ordering: